2026 Call for Proposals: Arab Region Dialogue360 Initiatives

 Proposals will be evaluated based on specific selection criteria.
-The projects should be fully implemented within 4 months or six months from March to September 2025, including the submission of the final reports.
-All initiatives and activities should include a policy dimension, involving policymakers in the project on a local, national, or regional level, with different levels of engagement.
+All initiatives and activities should include a policy dimension, involving policymakers in the initiative on a local or national level with different levels of engagement.

 THE FOLLOWING METHODS, APPROACHES AND FORMATS CAN BE USED TO ADDRESS THE TOPICS HIGHLIGHTED ABOVE